Dom Luís I Bridge: Inception and construction

 In 1879, Gustave Eiffel presented a project to construct a new bridge over the Douro, with a high single deck in order to facilitate ship navigation.
-This project was rejected due to dramatic growth of the urban population, which required a re-thinking of the limits of a single-deck platform.
+This project was rejected due to dramatic growth of the urban population, which required a rethinking of the limits of a single-deck platform.

-A competition was initiated in November 1880, in order to construct a double-deck metal bridge, which included projects by Compagnie de Fives-Lille, Cail & C., Schneider & Co., Gustave Eiffel, Lecoq & Co., Société de Braine-le-Comte, Société des Batignolles (which submitted two ideas), Andrew Handyside & Co., Société de Construction de Willebroek (also two projects) and John Dixon.
-It was in January of the following year that deliberations by the committee supported the project of Société de Willebroek, a design that cost 369,000$00 réis and provided better carrying capacity.
+A competition was initiated in November 1880, in order to construct a double-deck metal bridge, which included projects by Compagnie de Fives-Lille, Cail & C., Schneider & Co., Gustave Eiffel, Lecoq & Co., Société de Braine-le-Comte, Société des Batignolles (which submitted two ideas), Andrew Handyside & Co., Société de Construction de Willebroek (also two projects), and John Dixon.
+It was in January of the following year that deliberations by the committee supported the project of Société de Willebroek.
+This design cost 369,000$00 réis and provided better carrying capacity.
 On 21 November 1881, the public work was awarded to the Belgian Société de Willebroek, from Brussels, for 402 contos.
 It was to be administered by Théophile Seyrig, the former partner of Gustave Eiffel and author of the project.
 Seyrig had also designed the Maria Pia bridge that was constructed by Eiffel & cie, hence the resemblance of his new bridge to the Maria Pia bridge.
 Construction began on the Luiz I bridge alongside the towers of an earlier suspension bridge, the Ponte Pênsil, which was disassembled.

 By 26 May 1886, the first weight experiments began, with the transport of a 2000 kg per metre.
-On 30 October construction of the main arch and upper deck were concluded, resulting in its inauguration the very next day.
-On 1 November, a toll system began to operate under the administration of the winning company, that was equal to 4 reís per person.
-The following year the lower deck was inaugurated, completing the project.
+On 30 October, construction of the main arch and upper deck was concluded, resulting in its inauguration the very next day.
+On 1 November, a toll system began to operate under the administration of the winning company, which was equal to 4 reís per person.
+The following year, the lower deck was inaugurated, completing the project.
 During its ceremonies, the bridge was blessed by Bishop D. Américo.